NCAS-CMS/cfdm/docs/source/tutorial.rst

 .. [#dap] Requires the netCDF4 python package to have been built with
           OPeNDAP support enabled.
 See
           http://unidata.github.io/netcdf4-python for details.

-.. [#caveat] `Lossy compression by coordinate subsampling`_ was
-             introduced into the CF conventions at CF-1.9, but is not yet available in cfdm.
-It will be ready in a future 1.9.x.0 release.

 ..
 External links to the CF conventions (will need updating with new versions of CF)